K-12 Schools and Childcare Facilities

-- ≥2 laboratory-confirmed COVID-19 cases among students or staff with onsets within a 14-day period, who are epidemiologically-linked, do not share a household, and were not identified as close contacts of each other in another setting during standard case investigation or contact tracing
+- ≥3 laboratory-confirmed COVID-19 cases among students/children or staff with onsets within a 14-day period, who are epidemiologically-linked, do not share a household, and were not identified as close contacts of each other in another setting during standard case investigation or contact tracing

 To complete this form, please be prepared to report:

-- Email address required; please include your school-associated email address
+- Email address required; please include your childcare facility-associated or school-associated email address

 - Information about case(s):